 - "The Rats of Tobruk".
-During World War II, Australian troops managed to halt a blitzkrieg launched by Rommel's Afrika Corps (the first Allied force to do so) and subsequently spent over six months besieged in the city of Tobruk.
+During World War II, Australian troops managed to halt a blitzkrieg launched by Rommel's Afrika Corps (the first Allied force to do so) and subsequently spent over six months besieged in the city of Tobruk in eastern Libya.
 They survived first by hiding out in their intricate tunnel system and then by going on highly-cooridinated offensives against their besiegers.
 Nazi radio broadcaster Lord Haw-Haw tried to discourage the defenders by refering to them as "poor desert rats of Tobruk".
 The Aussies took the name and ran with it.

 - A similar thing happened with the Scrap Iron Flotilla.